sharedstudios/face_detection/README.md

 Input

-	•	The script accepts an input image in PNG format.
+	•	The script accepts an input image in PNG/JPG format.

 Output